Board of Directors

 Melanie D. Mandles

-Robert Stanley is a partner at Jaffe and Clemens, a prominent family law firm in Beverly Hills, where he focuses on the resolution of complex family law matters.
+Robert Stanley is a partner at Rosenfeld Meyer & Susman LLP where he focuses on the resolution of complex family law matters.
 His resourcefulness and deep knowledge of the law have ensured strong representation for a wide range of clients, from famous entertainers and major corporate executives to start-up entrepreneurs and stay-at-home parents.
-Prior to joining Jaffe and Clemens, was a civil litigator at the most prestigious family law firm in Atlanta, Georgia, where he litigated in complex domestic matters involving significant estates.
+Previously, Mr. Stanley was a civil litigator at the most prestigious family law firm in Atlanta, Georgia, where he litigated in complex domestic matters involving significant estates.
 The Southern California Super Lawyers has recognized Robert in its “Rising Star” top young attorneys list for 2009, 2010 and 2011.
 Robert is an authority on the subject of same-sex marriage, having authored a new chapter in the 2014 edition of “California Domestic Partnerships and Same-Sex Marriage’, published by California Continuing Education of the Bar.
 Robert earned his undergraduate degree from University of Florida in 1993, and his law degree from the University of Mississippi Law School in 1996.

 Eric D. Vandevelde